-NAKHAL - BAIT AL GHASAM - WAKAN - RUSTAQ - AL HAZM - MUSCAT
+NAKHAL FORT - NAKHAL HOTSPRING - BAIT AL GHASAM - WAKAN - RUSTAQ FORT - RUSTAQ HOTSPRING - AL HAZM CASTLE - MUSCAT

 Depart the hotel after breakfast, approximately 8:30 AM, turn to inland of the famous Nakhal fortress.
 It lies at the foothills of the mountains in a nice small village which grows extensive date palm plantations.
 This magnificent 350 years old fortress rises out of the mountain rock, towering high above the ancient village as if still warning would-be attackers of its ominous strength It has witnessed many battles and is packed full of hidden escape routes and secret passages.
 You can stroll around the inside of this restored fortress and visit all the rooms which have been nicely decorated in the original old style.
 The view from the top of the fortress over the mountains and green date plantations is outstanding.